lorenzobellino/Computational-Intelligence-2022/README.md

 ### LAB1
 #### Solution
-The original approach for the solution of lab1 is explained in the README [here](https://github.com/lorenzobellino/Computational-Intelligence-2022/blob/main/lab1/README.md)
+The original approach for the solution of **lab1** is explained in this [README](https://github.com/lorenzobellino/Computational-Intelligence-2022/blob/main/lab1/README.md)
 #### Updates after review
 After receiving the first review i tried to implement the suggestion proposed in te Issues of my peer, in particular i added:
 - Added some usefull comment in my code other than the readme in order to make it more readable and understandable